melanierolo/PacMen-Exercise/README.md

 # PacMen-Exercise
-You could add a lot of PacMen on a page
+You could add a lot of PacMen on a page and they could move ramdonly

 ## How to run: